green-button/green-button.github.io/library/index.md

 ### Key References

 The references in this section represent the principle technical documents that define and describe the Green Button technology.
 They begin with the base standard for Green Button.
-Published in 2011, this standard is ready for an update beginning late 2015.
-Corrections and enhancements to the standard have been developed under the auspices of the [UCAIug](http://www.ucaiug.org/default.aspx) OpenADE [Task Force](http://osgug.ucaiug.org/sgsystems/OpenADE/Shared%20Documents/Testing%20and%20Certification/GreenButtonTestPlan).
+Published in 2011, this standard has been updated in January 2020.
+Corrections and enhancements to the standard have been developed under the auspices of the [GBA](http://www.greenbuttonalliance.org) OpenADE Task Force.
 See the [Community](/community) for details on their meetings and process.

 <dl>
 {% for document in site.data.documents %}